9th8/up-to-date-real-world-haskell/18-monad-transformers.md

 monad, to give a new monad, and in fact this is a common thing to do.
 Under what circumstances might we want to create such a stack?

--   If we need to talk to the outside world, we\'ll have `IO` at the base of the stack.
+-   If we need to talk to the outside world, we'll have `IO` at the base of the stack.
 Otherwise, we will have some normal monad.
 -   If we add a `ReaderT` layer, we give ourselves access to read-only configuration information.